-All students who are not citizens of the United States or who do not possess a resident alien card are classified as International students.
+All students who are not citizens of the United States or who do not possess a resident alien card are classified as international students.

-All foreign nationals applying for admission to Southeastern Louisiana University should contact the International Services, SLU 10752, Hammond, LA 70402, USA, for admission information.
+All foreign nationals applying for admission to Southeastern Louisiana University should contact International Services, SLU 10752, Hammond, LA 70402, USA, for admission information.
 Foreign applicants must submit the following materials before eligibility for admission can be determined:

-1. Application for admission accompanied by a non-refundable \$30.00 (thirty dollar, US currency) fee.

-- Statement of financial responsibility, giving name and address of sponsor.
+- 1. Application for admission accompanied by a non-refundable \$30 (thirty-dollar) U.S. currency fee. - 2.
+Statement of financial responsibility, giving name and address of sponsor.
 International students are not eligible for Federal (Title IV) financial aid.
 Each applicant must show that they will be fully supported either by private or governmental sources. - 3.
 An official copy of TOEFL (Test of English as a Foreign Language) scores for all whose official language is not English.
-A minimum TOEFL score of 500 on the paper test, a minimum TOEFL score of 173 on the computer test or a minimum score of 61 on the iBT test, is required for admission.
 TOEFL scores will be accepted only from Educational Testing Service, Princeton, New Jersey, USA 08546, not from the applicant. - 4.
 Complete and official transcripts of high school and college work, translated into English.
-International Students with college credits must meet the same academic requirements required of all other transfer students. - 5.
-ACT (American College Test) scores: The ACT test must be taken prior to admission.